 To locate a CSS rule that is applied to a certain element, find the template for the page that contains the element.
-Or you can use browser debugging tools, to locate the class name.
+Or use browser debugging tools to locate the class name.

 After you find the class name, use text search in the theme and module styles directories to locate the

 .css file that defines the class.
+Using the grunt tool makes it easy to locate the CSS path to the specific line number.
 Perform the search according to the following fallback scheme:

 - Theme styles